department-of-veterans-affairs/va.gov-team/Products/Health care/get_care/research/discovery/veteran-get-care-interviews.md

 * Tell us about your last visit?
   * Follow up: Did doctor tell you to come in or did you set up yourself?
 * Did you feel like that was the best way to get care at the time?
-* Have you used or been prescribed any alternate methods of care like..
+* Have you used any alternate methods of care with your provider like..
-  * How would you feel about video chat?
-  * Secure messaging, phone apps…
+  * video chat, secure messaing or phone apps?
 * If yes: Tell me about how it was using that method.

 ### Things to watch for